 When the Federal Reserve buys a bond from a nonbank, the seller’s bank credits them with a deposit.
 The Federal Reserve provides the bank with an equal number of reserves to offset that deposit.
 That deposit is new money since no one’s bank account gets reduced by the amount.

 For example, on March 9, 2020, the money supply was around $4 trillion.
 By the end of the year, it ballooned to $6.7 trillion.[viii]
 Some of that was probably from new loans as companies activated lines of credit to offset the pandemic.
-Some was also from the Federal Reserve’s massive new QE program, which included buying financial assets from nonbanks.
+Some were also from the Federal Reserve’s massive new QE program, which included buying financial assets from nonbanks.

 The Road Ahead